 It is common to feel very tired and lack energy during or after treatment.
 Fatigue for people with cancer is different from tiredness as it doesn’t always go away with rest or sleep.

-Before treatment starts, ask your doctor or fertility specialist about what options are available to you.
-Women under 40 who have stage I ovarian cancer may be able to have surgery that leaves the uterus and one ovary in place.
-They will, however, need to avoid pregnancy while on chemotherapy.
+Before treatment starts, ask your doctor or a fertility specialist about what options are available to you.
+If you have stage 1 ovarian cancer and have not yet reached menopause, it may be possible to leave the uterus and one ovary in place (unilateral salpingo-oophorectomy).

-These symptoms are usually more severe after surgery than during a natural menopause, because the body hasn’t had time to get used to the gradual decrease in hormone levels.
+These symptoms are usually more intense after surgery than during a natural menopause because the body hasn’t had time to get used to the gradual decrease in hormone levels.

-- Cholesterol levels can change after menopause, which can increase your risk of heart disease.
-Regular exercise and a balanced diet may help improve cholesterol levels.
-If not, talk to your doctor about cholesterol-lowering drugs.
+- Check your cholesterol levels – cholesterol levels can change after menopause, which can lead to heart disease.
+You can manage cholesterol levels with regular exercise and a balanced diet.
+Ask your doctor about cholesterol-lowering drugs.

-Impact on sexuality and intimacy
+Sexuality and intimacy